chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/testing.md

 });
 ```

 The `runHandler` should call `controller.createTestRun` at least once, passing through the original request.
 The request contains the tests to `include` in the test run (which is omitted if the user asked to run all tests) and possibly tests to `exclude` from the run.
-The extension should use the resulting `TestRun` object to update the state of tests involved in the run.
+The 插件 should use the resulting `TestRun` object to update the state of tests involved in the run.
 For example:

 ```ts
 async function runHandler(shouldDebug: boolean, request: vscode.TestRunRequest, token: vscode.CancellationToken) {